 Users must either acquire new systems to receive GRB or upgrade components of their existing GVAR systems.
 At a minimum, GVAR systems will require new receive antenna hardware, signal demodulation hardware, and computer hardware/software system resources to ingest the extended magnitude of GOES-R GRB data.
 See the GRB Downlink Specifications and GRB Product Users Guide (PUG) documents for more information.

-GRB simulators are in development and will be available in mid to late 2013.
-The intent is to provide the simulator to the vendors that manufacture GRB receivers.
-The purpose of the simulators is to provide on-site testing of user ingest and data handling systems, aka GRB field terminal sites and to simulate GRB downlink functionality by generating Consultative Committee for Space Data Systems (CCSDS) formatted GRB output data based on user-defined scenarios, test patterns, and proxy data files.
-The simulators will be made available to verify GRB receive system compatibility with the GRB transmission.
-For more information about the process for requesting a simulator, please contact Marlin Perkins at email@example.com.
+The GRB Simulators allow for on-site testing of user ingest and data handling systems, aka GRB field terminal sites.
+Each unit simulates GRB downlink functionality by generating Consultative Committee for Space Data Systems (CCSDS) formatted GRB output data based on user-defined scenarios, test patterns, and proxy data files.
+Four GRB simulators have been designated for loan to borrowers who manufacture GRB receivers and other users interested in testing their receive systems.
+The objective is to allow borrower access to simulators to verify GRB receive system compatibility with the GRB transmission.
+Information about requesting a simulator for loan can be found at http://go.usa.gov/WvXY.